Quick reference guide

 The South African company law does, however, provide minority shareholders, who have voted against a transaction, with an appraisal right in certain circumstances, in terms of which such dissenting shareholders may demand to be paid fair value for their shares.

-Although the consideration for an acquisition normally consists of, or largely includes, cash, it is not uncommon for the consideration to be or to include shares of the buyer, as an alternative, or other forms of property.
-In respect of cash payments, these must be made in South African rand and are commonly made by wire transfer and wire transfers through the SWIFT Code international system.
+Although the consideration for an acquisition normally consists of, or largely includes, cash, it is not uncommon for the consideration also to be or to include shares of the buyer, loan notes or other debt instruments, or other forms of property, or a combination thereof.
+In respect of cash payments, these are typically paid in South African rand, and are subject to South African exchange control regulations (where applicable, as set out below), and are commonly made by electronic funds transfer including via the SWIFT international payment system.
+Certain pricing or payment structures (including distributions, financial assistance and share repurchases) may be subject to the solvency and liquidity test under South African company laws.

 Signing/closing

-Apart from approvals related to specific regulated industries (e.g., energy companies, financial institutions, mining companies and insurance companies), anti-trust approvals (as set out below) and approval of the independent body that governs affected transactions (the Takeover Regulation Panel) in the limited circumstances as set out below, government approval is not required as a condition to closing and a simultaneous signing and closing of a transaction is possible.
+Apart from approvals related to specific regulated industries (e.g., energy companies, financial institutions, mining companies and insurance companies), exchange control approvals related to foreign investments, antitrust approvals (as set out below) and the approval of the independent body that governs affected transactions (the Takeover Regulation Panel), in the limited circumstances set out below, government approval is not required as a condition to closing, and a simultaneous signing and closing of a transaction is possible.

-In particular industries where a license is required to operate a business, the approval of the relevant South African authorities will generally be required for the transfer of the license (in the case of a sale of business) or a change of control of the licensee (in the case of a sale of shares or merger).
+In particular industries where a license, permit or concession is required to operate a business, the approval of the relevant South African authorities will generally be required for the transfer of such license, permit or concession (in the case of a sale of business) or a change of control of the licensee or holder of a permit or concession (in the case of a sale of shares or merger).
 Industries where such approvals are likely to be required include the mining, telecommunications and banking industries.
-Parties may therefore agree to certain conditions precedent or the transaction may be subject to certain mandatory approvals that may require a separation between signing and closing.
+Parties may therefore agree to certain conditions precedent, or a transaction may be subject to mandatory approvals that may require a separation between signing and closing.

 In the absence of any approvals whatsoever, including antitrust approval, transactions may be structured with simultaneous signing and closing.